archivesunleashed/archivesunleashed.org/content/aut/datathon.md

 chmod 600 ~/desktop/archives-hackathon.key
 ```

 It might look a bit like this.
-No error mesage means that it worked!
+No error message means that it worked!

 ![Download](/images/chmod.png)